spiraldb/fastlanez/README.md

 > I found the performance of benchmarks varies greatly depending on whether the inputs and outputs are stack allocated or heap allocated.
 I was surprised to find that often heap allocation was significantly faster than stack allocation.
   If anyone happens to know why, please do let me know!

-The following plot shows the performance vs the original FastLanes repository for all bit unpacking kernels on an M2 Mac: